groundxai/groundx-sdks/docs/upload-local.md

 ## Step 10: Test your code
 1. After you have adjustmented the code accordingly, run your code to upload the content to GroundX.
-2. Call the :api[Document_list] endpoint to from GroundX's interactive API Reference guide to get a list of all the documents in your GroundX database.
+2. Call the :api[Document_list] endpoint to from GroundX's interactive [API Reference guide](https://documentation.groundx.ai/reference/Documents/Document_list) to get a list of all the documents in your GroundX buckets.
 3. Check if the content you uploaded is listed in the response.

 **And that's it!**
-_You've successfully ingested a local document to GroundX, complete with vector and semantic data, that you can now search through using GroundX's [search API](https://documentation.groundx.ai/reference/Search/Search_content)._
+_You've successfully ingested a local document to GroundX that you can now search through using GroundX's [search API](https://documentation.groundx.ai/reference/Search/Search_content)._